pschmucker/modiffy/README.md

 ### i18n

 By default, labels in the **&lt;Diff&gt;** component are written in english and properties are not translated.
-If your application uses the [react-i18next](https://github.com/i18next/react-i18next) library, you can adapt the language to the endusers and provide custom translations for the properties.
+If your application uses the [react-i18next](https://github.com/i18next/react-i18next) library, you can adapt the component's language to the endusers and provide your own translations for the properties.

 The translation key for your properties should be formatted like this: **property.*&lt;name of your property&gt;***